Avaiga/taipy-getting-started/steps/explain_md/step_10_GUI_layout.md

 </p>

-- [part](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/gui/viselements/part/): is used to create a group of text/visual elements.
+- [part](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/gui/viselements/part/): creates a group of text/visual elements.
 A useful parameter of *part* is `render`.
 Set to `False`, it will not display the part.

 ```
 <|part|render={bool_variable}|